Lecture notes on the flow equation approach to singular stochastic PDEs: Construction of effective force

-\begin{lem} For all $i\in\{0,\ldots,i_\flat\}$ and $m\in\bN_0$ there exists $c\in\bR_+$ such that for all $s\in\{0,1\}$, $\uv\in(0,1]$ and $\sIR\in[0,1/2]$ it holds
+\begin{lem} For all $i\in\{0,\ldots,i_\flat\}$ and $m\in\bN_0$ there exists $c\in\bR_+$ such that for all $s\in\{0,1\}$, $\kappa\in(0,1]$ and $\mu\in(0,1/2]$ it holds

-\end{lem} \begin{rem} To prove the theorem is it enough to use the graphical representation for $F^{i,m}_{\uv,\sIR}$ introduced in Remark~\ref{rem:explicit_coefficients} and observe that for $\sIR\in(0,1/2]$ the fluctuation propagator $(G-G_\mu)(x-y)$ represented by edges of the graphs vanishes identically if $|x-y|>[\mu]$ by Remark~\ref{rem:support_G}.
-Since we did not introduce precise rules for drawing diagrams in the exercise below we suggest to prove this result using the flow equation.
-Note that the above support property is not true for $\sIR$ close to one. \end{rem}
+\end{lem} \begin{rem} To prove the lemma it is enough to use the graphical representation for $F^{i,m}_{\kappa,\mu}$ introduced in Remark~\ref{rem:explicit_coefficients} and observe that for $\mu\in(0,1/2]$ the fluctuation propagator $(G-G_\mu)(x-y)$ represented by edges of the graphs vanishes identically if $|x-y|>[\mu]$ by Remark~\ref{rem:support_G}.
+Since we did not introduce precise rules for drawing diagrams in the exercise below we suggest proving this result using the flow equation.
+Note that the above support property is not true for $\mu$ close to one. \end{rem}

 \begin{ex}[$\spadesuit$] Prove the above lemma by induction using the flow equation~\eqref{eq:flow_deterministic_i_m}.
-Hint: Observe that $F^{i,m}_{\uv,0}=F^{i,m}_\uv$ is local, and consequently it satisfies the above support property.
-Note that for $\sIR\in(0,1/2]$ the kernel $\dot G_\sIR$ is supported in a ball of radius $[\sIR]$. \end{ex}
+Hint: Observe that $F^{i,m}_{\kappa,0}=F^{i,m}_\kappa$ is local, and consequently it satisfies the above support property.
+Note that for $\mu\in(0,1/2]$ the kernel $\dot G_\mu$ is supported in a ball of radius $[\mu]$. \end{ex}

 \begin{rem}[$\spadesuit$] Since we would like to use Lemma~\ref{lem:support} in the proof of the stochastic estimates for the enhanced noise we will actually establish the bound stated in Theorem~\ref{thm:stochastic_estimates} only for $\mu\in(0,1/2]$.
-The bound for $\sIR\in[1/2,1]$ can be then easily proved deterministically.
+The bound for $\mu\in[1/2,1]$ can then be easily proved deterministically.
 Alternatively, one can set

-Then $H_{\uv,\sIR}=O(\lambda^{i_\flat+1})$ is true for $\sIR\in(0,1/2]$, which is sufficient to show the bound~\eqref{eq:bound_H} for some $\beta>0$. \end{rem}
+Then $H_{\kappa,\mu}=O(\lambda^{i_\flat+1})$ is true for $\mu\in(0,1/2]$, which is sufficient to show the bound~\eqref{eq:bound_H} for some $\beta>0$. \end{rem}